Ruud Janssen

-Ruud Janssen (born July 29, 1959 in Tilburg) is a Dutch Fluxus and mail artist currently living in Breda in the Netherlands.
+Ruud Janssen (born 29 July 1959 in Tilburg) is a Dutch Fluxus and mail artist currently living in Breda in the Netherlands.

-Life and Work
+Life and work

 Janssen studied physics and mathematics before he became active with mail art in 1980, doing several international mail art projects.
-From 1994 till 2001 he has conducted interviews with Fluxus and mail artists.
-These interviews have been published in booklets and on the internet since 1996.
+From 1994 till 2001 he conducted interviews with Fluxus and mail artists.
 In later years, Janssen focused on acrylic painting and individual correspondences.

 Janssen was selected to publish an essay as one of eleven contemporary "New Fluxus" artists who are seen to 'inhabit the site of Fluxus, developing and interpreting the Fluxus tradition in a new way.' in a special double issue of the journal Visible Language on Fluxus.